fwojcik/smhasher3/hashes/README.latersteps.md

       lastblk = GET_U64<bswap>(inptr, 0) >> (64 - (len * 8));
   }
   ```
   Other approaches are possible.
-See `hashes/fnv.cpp`, `hashes/komihash.cpp`, or
+See `hashes/fnv.cpp` or `hashes/t1ha.cpp`
-  `hashes/t1ha.cpp` for examples of varying extremity.
+  for other examples of varying extremity.

-  If you test your hash with `--test=Sanity --endian=nonnative` and you start getting
+  If you test your hash with `--test=Sanity --endian=nonnative` and you
-  new failures due to "flipped bit NNN, got identical output" or "non-key byte
+  start getting new failures due to "flipped bit NNN, got identical output"
-  altered hash", then this issue is a prime candidate for investigation.
+  or "non-key byte altered hash", then this issue is a prime candidate for
+  investigation.

+  If your hash is ENDIAN_INDEPENDENT, then you should be fine ignoring this
+  issue, since the implementation with "incorrect" endianness will never be
+  called.
+That said, some user might be interested in how your hash
+  function performs in an environment with the "wrong" endianness without
+  needing to spend cycles byteswapping data, and if this issue is left
+  unaddressed then they will not be able to test that.

 - A hash that specifies that its output must always be given in a specific
   byte-ordering.
 That would need code which might look like: